edeszarka/health_assistant/README.md

 ---

 ## AI Design and Evaluation
-**LLM — qwen3:4b**: Selected over Llama 3.1 8B for CPU-only inference.
-qwen3:4b runs at ~30–60s/response on an AMD Ryzen without GPU, while Llama 3.1 8B required 3–5 minutes. qwen3 also has stronger multilingual performance (Hungarian + English) due to training on 119 languages.
-The `/no_think` prefix disables chain-of-thought to halve response time.
+**LLM — llama3.2:3b**: Selected for its exceptional balance of speed and reasoning on consumer-grade CPUs.
+At 3B parameters, it provides highly responsive conversational performance (typically 15-40s per response on modern CPUs) while maintaining the multilingual capability required for Hungarian/English medical terminology.
+The `/no_think` prefix is used to prioritize immediate answer generation over extended chain-of-thought reasoning.

 **Embedding — nomic-embed-text**: 768-dimensional embeddings via Ollama, entirely local.
 Selected over OpenAI text-embedding-3-small because no